jnunemaker/httparty/README.md

 # httparty

 Makes http fun again!
-Ain't no party like a httparty
+Ain't no party like a httparty, because a httparty don't stop.

 ## Install